shopware5/shopware/UPGRADE-5.3.md

 $result->get('criteria-1'); // ['SW10006' => ListProduct, 'SW10007' => ListProduct, 'SW10008' => ListProduct]
 $result->get('criteria-2'); // ['SW10009' => ListProduct, 'SW10010' => ListProduct, 'SW10011' => ListProduct, 'SW10012' => ListProduct, 'SW10013' => ListProduct]
 ```
+### CookiePermission

+Cookie permissions is now a part of shopware and you can configure it in the shop settings.

+We implement a basic cookie permission hint.
+If you want to change the decision whether the item is displayed or not, overwrite the jQuery plugin in the jquery.cookie-permission.js